Best ways to receive money internationally in 2024

 If you want to receive money from overseas and have it deposited into your local USD account you can also do this through an international money transfer specialist like Wise, OFX and WorldRemit.

-In this case you’ll just give the sender your bank details and they’ll arrange the payment via the specialist service you select.
+In this case you’ll just give the sender your account details and they’ll arrange the payment via the specialist service you select.

 Specialist services can typically be faster than direct bank transfers, and often offer better exchange rates too.
 That makes them cheaper for the sender, and can mean you see more of your money in the end.